Aitia-IIOT/ah5-docs-java-spring/docs/api/communication-profiles/generic-mqtt-template.md

 #### Trace ID

-A string reference choosen by the requester party to identifiy the request message (not manadory).
+A string reference choosen by the requester party to identifiy the request message (not mandatory).
 Service porviders are obliged to present the received trace id in the response messages.

 #### Authentication